New Vauxhall Frontera Electric Preview: Price, Specs, Range & On Sale Date | Electrifying

 An ‘Intelli-Seat’ feature in the front seats sounds a bit grander than it really is… It’s basically a slot in the seat that relieves the pressure on your tailbone.
 It’s said to improve comfort even during long journeys, but we’ve not driven it at all yet, so watch this space for our full review when we’ve been behind the wheel and had a better chance to try out these ‘Intelli-Seats’.

-There’s loads of space in the back, so a couple of adults will be comfortable back there, and there are also some neat storage solutions including phone pockets on the back of the front seats.
+There’s loads of space in the back seats (usefully more than in the Renault 4 and Ford Puma Gen-E, for sure), so a couple of adults will be comfortable back there, and there are also some neat storage solutions including phone pockets on the back of the front seats.

 Boot space

-The Frontera gets 460-litres of boot space, which is a way off what you get with the Renault Scenic, but the Frontera arguably has a more useful shape to its boot – not least as you get a variable-height floor as standard, so that you can have hidden cable storage and a raised boot floor that’s flush for loading.
+The Frontera gets 460-litres of boot space, which is more than the Renault 4, MGS5 and VW ID.3, if not quite as much as you get in the Ford Puma Gen-E. It's still a seriously useful boot in the Frontera, with a good, square boot shape and plenty of space for a chunky buggy or a big dog.
+You also get a variable-height floor as standard, so that you can have hidden cable storage and a raised boot floor that’s flush for loading.
 The rear seats also fold flat in a 60/40 split.

 Price and equipment